WHAT IS MASS ?

 In order to explain the existence of mass of elementary particles, suddenly we need a field!
 Not only do we need a field, but we need the Higgs field which existence, until recently, was neither needed, nor discovered.
 Indeed, Higgs field clearly seems to have a provisional and logically incomplete character, as opposed to my postulate.

 ” Until now, negative matter has not been found to exist in natural form.
 However, since E=mc², negative matter may be created in a laboratory using negative energies.
 Previous studies showed that effective negative inertia exists for neutrons and also for electrons in short transient time intervals.
 We present two possibilities to create stationary, charged negative effective masses that could be used to test self-propulsion effect.
 It is based on the assumption that Weber’s electrodynamics is correct predicting a negative mass regime for electrons inside a highly charged dielectric sphere.
 The other possibility is using asymmetric charge distributions that could be realized using electrets.
 With proper geometry and charge densities, negative mass regimes are derived, which could lead to negative energies many orders of magnitude larger than those obtained from the Casimir effect.
-Based on these concepts, a negative matter ANTIGRAVITY PROPULSION could be realized in a laboratory environment.” — Propellantless Propulsion with Negative Matter Generated by Electric Charges
+Based on these concepts, a negative matter, and therefore antigravity, could be realized in a laboratory environment.” — Propellantless Propulsion with Negative Matter Generated by Electric Charges

 Mass should be treated on the same footing as energy and momentum